I have been a fan of Major League Baseball since the 1960's and as a Giants Fan I am very familiar with the career of Dusty Baker

 Next came the Florida Marlins in the National League Championship Series (NLCS).
 In a best of 7 series the Cubs would take a 3-1 lead.
 After losing Game 5 in Florida, they would return to Chicago just needing one win to advance to the World Series for the first time since 1945.
 In Game 6 they would jump out to a 3-0 lead going into the eighth inning, just six outs from the World Series.

 After the first batter was retired in the 8th, Marlins Luis Castillo hit a fly ball down the left field line in which left fielder Moises Alou appeared ready to catch.
 However, a fan reached out and deflected the ball away from Alou.
 The umpires did not call fan interference as the ball was near the stands.
 Alou was livid and adamant that he was ready to make the catch.
-Since the play occurred in the left field corner, Dusty never saw it.
+Since the play occurred in the left field corner, Dusty didn't see it.

 This was a devastating loss for Cub fans who had waited so long to return to the World Series and then were denied in the most excruciating way.
 A lot of blame was placed on the fan who deflected the fly ball (Steve Bartman), so much so that he was given police protection at his house.